-If you want to stay in your current plan at the current premium rate, you will need to update your Medicare options before your start date with HealthSelect MA PPO.
-To do this, log in to your ERS OnLine account and click “Medicare Plan Options” to opt out of HealthSelect Medicare Advantage, or call ERS at (877) 275-4377.
+If you want to stay in your non-Medicare Advantage plan at the current premium rate, you will need to update your Medicare options before your start date with HealthSelect MA PPO.
+To do this, log in to your ERS OnLine account and click “Medicare Plan Options” to opt out of the HealthSelect MA PPO plan, or call ERS at (877) 275-4377.

 Yes.
-Humana will send your HealthSelectSM Medicare Advantage Plan ID card shortly after you get your Welcome Kit.
-If your coverage has started and you need health care services, but you don’t have your ID card, call Humana to request your ID and group number to give your doctor.
+UnitedHealthcare will send your HealthSelectSM Medicare Advantage Plan ID card.
+If your coverage has started and you need health care services, but you don’t have your ID card, call UnitedHealthcare at (855) 853-0453 (TTY: 711) to request your ID number and group number to give your doctor.

 If you lose your ID card, you can request a replacement.

 Check with your primary care provider to make sure he or she accepts Medicare.
-If he or she does not bill Humana, you may have to pay for your services up front and submit a claim to Humana for reimbursement.
+You can visit any provider who accepts Medicare and agrees to bill UnitedHealthcare for charges.
+If your provider does not bill UnitedHealthcare, you have the option to pay charges and submit claims to UnitedHealthcare to be reimbursed.

 Call Medicare toll-free at (800) 633-4227 to find health providers who accept Medicare.

-No. Medicare-eligible retirees, dependents and survivors who are enrolled in Medicare Parts A and/or B and the HealthSelectSM Medicare Advantage Plan or HealthSelectSM Secondary have prescription drug coverage through HealthSelectSM Medicare Rx.
+No. Medicare-eligible retirees, dependents and survivors who are enrolled in Medicare Parts A and/or B, as well as HealthSelectSM Medicare Advantage Plan or HealthSelectSM Secondary have prescription drug coverage through HealthSelectSM Medicare Rx.
 This plan, administered by UnitedHealthcare®, is as good as or better than many private Medicare Part D plans.
 You must be enrolled in Medicare Parts A and/or B to be eligible for Medicare Part D.

 Once you have enrolled in Medicare, contact ERS with your Medicare information (located on your Medicare card) to begin the enrollment process for HealthSelect Medicare Rx.
 The same process applies if you are retired and have Medicare-eligible dependents.

-UnitedHealthcare will send you information about your benefits and enrollment date, and shortly after, a plan ID card.
+UnitedHealthcare will send you information about your benefits and enrollment date and a plan ID card.

-Read details and answers to questions about HealthSelect Medicare Rx at HealthSelect Medicare Rx FAQs.
+See more details about this prescription drug coverage at HealthSelect Medicare Rx FAQs.

-You can opt out of HealthSelect Medicare Rx coverage.
-If you do, you won’t have prescription drug coverage through the Texas Employees Group Benefits Plan (GBP).
+You can decline HealthSelect Medicare Rx coverage.
+If you do you won’t have prescription drug coverage through the Texas Employees Group Benefits Plan (GBP).
 ERS recommends you sign up for a private Part D plan within 63 days of ending your GBP prescription drug coverage.
 If you delay enrolling in Part D coverage, you may be subject to a penalty from the Social Security Administration.